tiritea/UITableViewCellTest/README.md

 </ul>
 <br>Conclusion:
 <ul>
 <li>numberOfLines=n doesnt do what you expect; always use numberOfLines=0 to show multiple lines.
-This wasnt expected.
+This was unexpected.
 <li>Always use style-specific subclasses or reuseIdentifiers, because [cell initWithStyle:style reuseIdentifier:id] wont fully re-init, or 'clean', a reused cell.
-This wasnt expected.
+This was unexpected.
-<li>You cant use any of the built-in UITableViewCellStyles to reliably multiple lines of *detail* - you'll have to create a UITableViewCell subclass instead.
-This is unfortunate.
+<li>You can't use any of the built-in UITableViewCellStyles to reliably multiple lines of *detail* - you'll have to create a UITableViewCell subclass instead.
+This is unfortunate, because it would make UITableViewCellStyleSubtitle a lot more useful.
 </ul>